tylorschafer/terry_the_tube/src/web/README.md

 # Terry the Tube - Frontend Architecture

 This directory contains the complete frontend implementation for Terry the Tube's web interface.
-The frontend is built with modern TypeScript and follows a clean, modular architecture using reactive state management and WebSocket-based real-time communication.
+The frontend is built with modern TypeScript and follows a clean, modular architecture using reactive state management and HTTP polling-based communication.

 ## Architecture Overview